Advanced Topics in PCMH: Mastering NCQA’s Medical Home Recognition

 This educational activity is approved for 6.75 nursing education contact hours.*

-This program is sponsored by The National Committee for Quality Assurance.
+This knowledge-based program is sponsored by The National Committee for Quality Assurance.
 The National Committee for Quality Assurance is accredited by the Accreditation Council for Pharmacy Education (ACPE) as a Provider of continuing pharmacy education.
 The assigned universal program number(s): 0850-0000-13-003-L04-P and 0850-0000-13-003-L04-T. This program provides 6.75 CPE contact hours.
 Upon successful completion of this program (attending the full session and completing a program evaluation), participants will access CPE Monitor to locate and track the CPE statement of credit.

 * Please note – You must attend the entire program to be eligible for total number of contact hours